awsdocs/amazon-connect-admin-guide/doc_source/about-porting.md

   1. Verify that any required service quota increases or changes for your Amazon Connect instance were implemented\.
 For example, increase the number of concurrent calls per instance, or enable countries for outbound calling\.
 + Monitor call traffic from your existing contact center to confirm that incoming traffic has stopped\.
-+ Place test calls to your Amazon Connect instance to verify calls are being routed to the correct contact flows\.
++ Place test calls to your Amazon Connect instance to verify calls are being routed to the correct flows\.
 + Ensure agents are logged in to the Contact Control Panel \(CCP\) and can answer calls as they are received\.
 + Monitor call traffic to your Amazon Connect instance to confirm that you are receiving the expected levels of traffic\.